jgeumlek/WiimoteGlue/README.md

 to run it.

+    ./wiimoteglue --help

+to see the (very few) command line arguments.

 It requires udev, uinput, and xwiimote.
+The Makefile is very naive; it is just a single gcc invocation.
+Pretty much build it however you want, just be sure to link the necessary libraries.

 https://github.com/dvdhrm/xwiimote (also available in the AUR https://aur.archlinux.org/packages/xwiimote/ )